 The PSA level can also be increased by a number of factors other than prostate cancer, such as:

-- An enlarged prostate: Conditions such as benign prostatic hyperplasia (BPH), a non-cancerous enlargement of the prostate that affects many men as they grow older, may raise PSA levels.
+- An enlarged prostate: Conditions such as benign prostatic hyperplasia (BPH), a non-cancerous enlargement of the prostate that affects many men as they grow older, can raise PSA levels.

 - Older age: PSA levels normally go up slowly as you get older, even if you have no prostate abnormality.

-- Prostatitis: This term refers to infection or inflammation of the prostate gland, which may raise PSA levels.
+- Prostatitis: This term refers to infection or inflammation of the prostate gland, which can raise PSA levels.

-- Ejaculation: This can cause the PSA to go up for a short time, and then go down again.
+- Ejaculation: This can make the PSA go up for a short time, and then go down again.
 This is why some doctors suggest that men abstain from ejaculation for 2 days before testing.

 - Riding a bicycle: Some studies have suggested that cycling may raise PSA levels (possibly because the seat puts pressure on the prostate), although not all studies have found this.